-Most customers aren’t cheap, they’ve simply adopted a mindset that most products are of comparable quality.
+Most customers aren’t cheap; they simply believe that most products are of comparable quality.
 A shirt is a shirt.
 A pair of jeans is a pair of jeans.
 An umbrella is an umbrella.

-That is until those shirt buttons break when being fastened, or the jeans shrink after one wash, or the umbrella falls apart in a heavy downpour.
+That is until those shirt buttons break when fastened, the jeans shrink after one wash, or the umbrella falls apart in a heavy downpour.

-After customers have had these types of experiences, they turn to more expensive brand name items, not because of the name, but because of the underlying value of the product.
+After customers have had these experiences, they turn to more expensive brand-name items, not because of the name but because of the underlying value of the product.

-The trouble is many younger salespeople have not had those experiences and feel upselling is just a way to force a customer to buy something more expensive than what they need.
+The trouble is that many younger salespeople have not had those experiences and feel upselling is just a way to force customers to buy something more expensive than they need.

-To be up selling effectively, your salespeople need to be able to challenge their own notions in order to help customers understand that some products are truly superior to others and the distinction between good enough, better, and best really does exist.
-It’s up to your salespeople to guide customers to the best products by showing that they really are of a higher quality which makes them more convenient, personal, sleek - you name the benefits.
+To be up-selling effectively, your salespeople need to be able to challenge their own notions in order to help customers understand that some products are indeed superior to others and that the distinction between good enough, better, and best really does exist.
+It’s up to your salespeople to guide customers to the best products by showing that they really are of a higher quality which makes them more convenient, personal, or sleek - you name the benefits.

 More than a Brand Name